Reading "Along the Color Line"

 In its early years, The Crisis, the NAACP’s monthly magazine edited by W.E.B Du Bois, sought to survey events of significance in African American communities across America.
 In a regular feature, initially called "Along the Color Line," Du Bois culled news from correspondents and published more than 100 short news reports each month under headings that included education, industry, political, church, military, personal, social uplift, and music and art.
 Here we map and display more than 1,800 entries published in 1916 and 1917.
 They provide a sampling of activities in several hundred Black communities during those pivotal years and tell us even more about what Du Bois’ wanted NAACP members to know about those activities.

 A short essay follows the maps, explaining the origin and method of the "Along the Color Line" feature.
-(Here are other NAACP maps and data)
+(Here are other NAACP maps and data) These maps are hosted by Tableau Public and may take a few seconds to respond.
+If slow, refresh the page.

 The maps contain material from August, 1916 to July, 1917, a year that immediately precedes and partially overlaps the great increase in membership that occurred between 1917 and 1918, an increase from 8,000 to 43,000 members.
 Archived copies of The Crisis contain an account of these key months fossilized in month-by-month coverage.